PicoCentauri/ewaldAD-code/README.md

-# Fast and flexible range-separated models for atomistic machine learning - Auxiliary Code Repository
+# Fast and flexible long-range models for atomistic machine learning - Auxiliary Code Repository

 [![arXiv](https://img.shields.io/badge/arXiv-2412.03281-B31B1B.svg)](https://arxiv.org/abs/2412.03281)

-This repository includes additional codes and input files used for the work "Fast and flexible range-separated models for atomistic machine learning" available at https://arxiv.org/abs/2412.03281.
+This repository includes additional codes and input files used for the work "Fast and flexible long-range models for atomistic machine learning" available at https://arxiv.org/abs/2412.03281.

 Each directory contains files for a different part of the publication with their own